ExcelWebTeam2021/Guidelines/README.md

 NEVER DIRECTLY MERGE TO MASTER
 ```

-3. Commit early, commit often.
-The commit message must be descriptive and meaningful

-- How can I keep my branch up to date with master with git?
+### How can I keep my branch up to date with master with git?

 ```
 Assuming you're fine with taking all of the changes in master, what you want is: